 If you are a DIY guy, then making a meat smoker at home can’t be a hassle.
 Even if you are not a DIY enthusiast, you can make your own smoker.
 The only thing you need is a 55 Gallon Drum and some set of equipment.
 But would drive you to make your own smoker?
 Creativity, enthusiasm or you are quite broke.

 Well, making your own smoker is a cheaper alternative.
 Besides, you get the right quality of the material you are looking for.
-While your homemade smoker won't have the sophisticated look of a smoker bought from high-end factories, one thing you are sure of is that you’ll eat smoked meat at your backyard.
+While your homemade smoker won’t have the sophisticated look of a smoker bought from high-end factories, one thing you are sure of is that you’ll eat smoked meat in your backyard.